Visit Xilitla and Sierra Gorda with the Center Global Justice

 The Sierra Gorda Biosphere Reserve is one of the largest in Mexico, covering 1/3 of the State of Queretaro and one of the least visited by tourists.
 It has been named as one of the top bio-reserves in the world.
 The roads take us to panoramic vistas and lush forests.
 It is home to the most diverse wildlife in any protected area in the country and that includes the endangered jaguars and military macaws.
 There are over 800 butterfly species that inhabit the reserve,110 species of mammals, 339 species of birds and an equally diverse flora and fauna.
 Waterfalls and meandering rivers abound.

-We will start in San Miguel and drive to Xililita with a 3-night stay.
+We will start in San Miguel and drive to Xililita for a 3-night stay.
 Xilitla is the nearest town to Las Pozas, Edward James surreal sculpture garden located in a dense subtropical forest.
 Las Pozas should be on everyone's bucket list, a magical environment of waterfalls, hidden pools and fantastic concrete sculptures.
 We will stay at a hotel located in the Xilitla Centro within a couple of blocks to the zocalo, shops and restaurants.

 Day 2 will be dedicated to the exploration of Las Pozas.